Pinafore/nlp-hw/adversarial/README.md

 What to turn in
 ==========

-Turn in both a PDF of the writeup of your question and a json including the raw text of the question to Gradescope.
+Turn in both a PDF of the writeup of your question and a json including the raw text of the question and answer to Gradescope.
+Both examples of both writeup and the json file are included in this directory.

 FAQ
 ===========